-This cosy Madrid eatery is stunningly kitsch, having barely changed since the previous owners decked it out with modest seventies splendour.
+This cosy Madrid eatery is kitsch, having barely changed since the previous owners decked it out with modest seventies splendour.
 There are smokey-pink mirrors on every wall and a vase of plastic flowers by the Orient Express-style leather booths.
 The whole place is every shade of brown, set off by a little colour from half a dozen photographs of Jounieh, the ancient ruin-studded coastal city in Lebanon from which this restaurant takes its name.

 - Address: Calle de Meléndez Valdés, 64

 - Nearest metro: Moncloa / Argüelles

 - Opening hours: Mon-Sat 1 pm-12 am / Sundays 1 pm-11 pm